chhuang-one/sqxclib/doc/SqApp.md

 ## 4 Migrations

 C function sq_app_make_schema(), C++ method makeSchema() can produce schema by using migration files.
 User can specify which version of the schema to generate.
-If version is 0, program will use version of schema in database.
+If user specify version as 0, program will use default version (version of schema in database).

-Function return values:
+Return values of function sq_app_make_schema():
 SQCODE_DB_SCHEMA_VERSION_0 : if the version of schema in database is 0 (no migrations have been done).
 SQCODE_DB_WRONG_MIGRATIONS : if these migrations are not for this database.